Time Card Calculator

 How to use this calculator

-For each day you worked, enter the start and end times and any unpaid break in minutes.
-The calculator totals each day and the full week in both h:m and decimal hours.
-Enter an hourly rate to see gross pay, with hours over 40 paid at 1.5×.
+For each day of the workweek, enter your clock-in time, clock-out time, and any unpaid break time in minutes.
+You can skip days you did not work — leave them blank and they will not affect the total.
+Once all days are entered, the calculator shows each day's hours and the weekly total in both h:m and decimal hours.
+Enter an hourly rate to see gross pay, with hours over 40 automatically paid at 1.5× (time-and-a-half).

 How weekly time cards work